20 Jul What Can Digital Coaching Do for Your Digitization Strategy?

 How could your company benefit from developing a coaching culture?

 One of the inherent challenges of digitization is working out how to prime digital thinking in key stakeholders.
 Digital coaching represents a two-for-one offer on this front.
 Although cogs are literally as easy to use as having a chat, they represent an advanced adoption of technology.
 And they can be used to deliberately draw a user’s attention to useful digital strategies, helping them to make their own connections and come to their own realizations about how to get ahead in a digital world.

 Adoption itself is another key challenge, and engagement wins on one platform are wins for engagement overall.
-Digital coaching can be pivotal in this area, because it enables stakeholders to reflect on the strategies and tactics for digitization, as well as the benefits.
+Automated coaching can be pivotal in this area, because it enables stakeholders to reflect on the strategies and tactics for digitization, as well as the benefits.
 With this kind of reflective practice in place, adoption deepens and it becomes easier to build on your digitization successes.